Baked Alaska – a 1960s Flashback

 Instructions

-- Place the cake slices on a baking sheet lined with parchment paper.
+• Place the cake rounds on a baking sheet lined with parchment paper.

-- Cover the cake slices with ice cream.
+• Topr the cake rounds with a large scoop of ice cream.
 Place these in the freezer while you prepare the meringue.

-- Beat the room temperature egg whites at high speed until they form a stiff, but not dry, meringue.
+• Beat the room temperature egg whites with an electric mixer at high speed until they form a stiff, but not dry, meringue.
 Add the sugar near the end of the beating time.

-- Bake in a hot oven for 6-8 minutes or until the meringue is golden brown.
+• Bake in the preheated oven for 6-8 minutes or until the meringue is golden brown.

 Notes